We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-Short hops between cities like Boston and New York tend to be bump affairs.
+Short hops between cities, like Boston to New York, tend to be bumpy affairs.
 Fortunately, we stayed above the weather and cruised smoothly.

 - source